samanjate/heft/README.md

 ### Running custom input

 You can create your own DAG and computation table as per the aforementioned format.
-To run your input, simple save the input file in the examples folder `name_of_you_file`.
+To run your input, simple save the input file with `name_of_you_file` in the examples folder.
 Then you can add `os.system('./heft ./examples/name_of_you_file')` at the end of `run.py` file.
 Simply compile and run.
 You should see the result of your input.

-Note: the first argument of the program should be the correct path to your input file with the proper name and extention.
+Note: the first argument of the program should be the correct path to your input file with the proper name and extension.

+There is a random graph generator provided to you for getting started.

 ## Authors